 This Spanish cake roll, also associated with Puerto Rican cuisine, is similar to a Quebecoise Yule Log or British style sponge roll jam cake.
 It features a light sponge cake that is filled with rum/vanilla whipped cream.
 You can also fill it with jam or a thin layer of dulce de leche, and then the whipped cream for this deluxe recipe.
 Brazo Gitano translates as Gypsy’s Arm.
 It makes a perfect holiday cake.

-Cake and Pastry Flour Buttermilk Pancakes These are restaurant (think IHOP) style pancakes.
+Cake Flour Buttermilk Pancakes These are restaurant (think IHOP) style pancakes.
 They are tender but hearty and probably the best pancakes you will ever make.
 I am already working on a multi-grain version but these are holiday makers.
 These pancakes positively shriek holiday vacation!!!
 The malt powder is another trick in this recipe and the source for malt powder online, is included (it’s also in our Product Reviews).

 Classic and always popular Earl Grey tea was named for Charles Grey, the second earl in his line, who was also prime minister to King William IV in the early 19th century.
 Usually a mix of Indian and Sri Lankan tea, the unique flavour comes from a touch of oil of bergamot.
 There are many types of Earl Grey – Twinnings of course is one such, but www.Serendititea.com or www.Harney.Com are terrific sources.
 Middle Eastern food stores also have great Earl Grey tea at bargain prices.
 If you like Earl Grey, try different one.
 I do and Iike them all.
 They all feature the bergamot but the tea leaf blending is different and the overall flavour quite different –each and every one.
 For gifts, dollar stores have tea tins or visit (if you are fortunate to have one) Chinatown in your city.